-We are deeply saddened that this icon of France and Paris has suffered vast damage in April’s fire.
-Currently we do not know the full extent of the damage or how long it will be before it is restored or rebuilt.
+We are deeply saddened that this icon of France and Paris suffered vast damage in the 2019 April fire.

 It is clear that any tours or visits that involve Notre Dame Cathedral will be cancelled or adapted for the foreseeable future.
-We will of course update as we learn more about the damage and the plans for the historically invaluable cathedral's rescue.
+We will of course update as we learn more about the rebuilding plans for the historically invaluable cathedral's rescue.

 The information on this page should be used for reference only now, until more is known about the future of Notre Dame Cathedral.

 Like most historic cities in the world, religion played a large part in the history of Paris and the historic buildings people admire today.